robotsorcerer/robotsorcerer.github.io/about.md

 + Lekan is pronounced "Lay-con", or "Lay-kañ", where "añ" is akin to the intonation of "ION" in say, "captION".

 + My last name is rather a little long-winding to roll on the tongue.
 But let me deconstruct its meaning first.
 From what I understand, my paternal ancestors migrated from the Delta area of Nigeria (Warri, specifically) to Yorubaland many generations ago.
 They fully assimilated into the local Yoruba culture, and became part [Ifá](https://en.wikipedia.org/wiki/If%C3%A1) divinators, and part [Ogun](https://en.wikipedia.org/wiki/Ogun)  worshippers to boot (it is rather amusing that I chose the Engineering profession given that Ogun is generally worshipped by blacksmiths and technologists); "molu" is a compressed form of "mu olu", often abbreviated as "m'olu" or "molu" in contemporary Yoruba; it means "to take victory" or something of that facsimile.
 If you're catching my drift already, you'll see where this is going: Ogunmolu means "the god of iron prevailed".
-It's altogether pronounced as "O-goon-moe-loo".
+It's altogether pronounced as "O-goon-moh-loo".
 There you go.

 +   When I am not busy, I am probably on [quora](https://www.quora.com/profile/Lekan-4), the [ros answers forum](http://answers.ros.org) or the [pytorch forum](http://discuss.pytorch.org) answering and posting questions.